Technology Guide – Spring 2025

 Public Computers and Printing (go/print/)

-A list of public computers can be found on the Equipment page.
 Both Middlebury and Monterey use print queues named MiddBW (prints black & white, double-sided by default) and MiddColor (prints color, single-sided by default).
 You can adjust the default settings both from the print screen and on the printer itself.
 Install these queues for the most flexible printing options.
 You must be connected to the MiddleburyCollege network to use our printers.

 Tip: Unless color is necessary, be sure to print in black and white to conserve resources.